Mir-Alam/Creating-Pandas-Basic-DataFrame-Python/README.md

 Welcome to my Pandas DataFrame Project!
 In this project, I'm exploring various fundamental operations on Pandas DataFrames — a powerful data structure for data analysis and manipulation in Python.

-🔎 What I’m Learning
+🔎 What I have Learned

-In this project, I will be learning and implementing the following essential Pandas operations:
+In this project, I have learned and implemented the following essential Pandas operations:

 Creating Pandas DataFrames from various Python collections.
 Exploring DataFrame properties and retrieving information.